melka/masterclock/README.md

 ![MCU](https://raw.githubusercontent.com/melka/masterclock/master/pictures/MCU.png)

-MCU is an MSP430G2553 spending most of its time in LPM4 (consumption should be about 0.15uA)
+MCU is an MSP430G2553 spending most of its time in LPM4 (consumption should be about 0.15uA). uCurrent shows around 0.105uA.

 ![RTC](https://raw.githubusercontent.com/melka/masterclock/master/pictures/RTC.png)

 RTC is a DS3231SN, powered only via VBAT to reduce the current consumption of the device.
 According to the datasheet, Ibatt goes up to 70uA when active, while Ivcc goes up to 200uA.
 Ibatt when only timekeeping is 0.84uA typical.
+Measuring with a uCurrent gold shows this number to be accurate.
 A DS3231M could be used, but the SN is a tad bit more accurate (+/-2PPM against +/-5PPM for the M).

 ![MOTOR](https://raw.githubusercontent.com/melka/masterclock/master/pictures/MOTOR.png)